 What does this app actually do?

 Our app identifies and digitizes handwritten content in real-time.
-This means that anything you write on a whiteboard, blackboard, flip-chart, or even a piece of paper can be shared with remote viewers, effectively: the content is much more legible and can be saved digitally with just one click.
+This means that anything you write on a whiteboard, blackboard, flip-chart, or even a piece of paper can be shared with remote viewers, effectively: the content is much more legible and can be shared online (live) or saved digitally with just one click.

 Our app allows you to zoom in on your selected work surface and correct the angle from which it’s viewed.
 Our app is also smart enough to identify obstacles in front of content (such as people) and ignore them, making them appear “see through” to your remote viewers.

 Our app allows you to stream your board content online, letting your viewers see it directly in their browsers.
 They too have the option of saving your board contents with one click.